grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/csv/Parser.md

 # Parser

 The `csv.Parser` class provides a streaming parser that reads CSV files line-by-line, offering fine-grained control over the parsing process and minimizing memory consumption.
-It is well-suited for scenarios where memory efficiency is crucial or when you need to process large CSV files without loading the entire file into memory.
+It's well-suited for scenarios where memory efficiency is crucial or when you need to process large CSV files without loading the entire file into memory.

-## Asynchronous Nature
+## Asynchronous nature

 The `csv.Parser` class methods are asynchronous and return Promises.
-Due to k6's current limitation with the Init context (which doesn't support asynchronous functions directly), you need to use an asynchronous wrapper like this:
+Due to k6's current limitation with the [init context](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/test-lifecycle/#the-init-stage) (which doesn't support asynchronous functions directly), you need to use an asynchronous wrapper such as:

 {{< code >}}